A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Analysis and Results

 \subsection{Step 1: Bounding the Staleness from Sub-Sampling}

 We start by noting that the main distinction between the GD gradient $g_k^\textbf{GD}$ in~\eqref{eqn:GD} and the SAG/SAGA gradients $g_k^\textbf{SAG}, g_k^\textbf{SAGA}$ in~\eqref{eqn:SAG} and~\eqref{eqn:SAGA} lies in the staleness of the component gradients in the latter, as captured by $\tau_{i,k}$.
-Our simple yet key observation is that while the staleness in seeing any component $i$, namely $k-\tau_{i,k}$, is a random object, it is not completely uncontrolled.
+Our simple yet key observation is that while the staleness $\tau_{i,k}$ is random, it is not completely uncontrolled.
 In particular, using concentration, one can show that \textit{the staleness of component gradients can be upper bounded with high probability}.
 This observation is formalized in the following lemma.